parisepigenetics/RASflow_EDC/README.md

 BWSTRANDED: both # "no": bw merging forward and reverse reads, "yes": get 2 bw files, one forward and one reverse; "both": get the two bw per strand as well as the merge one.

 ## tool for feature count
-COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option)
+COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option) or "TEcount" (if REPEATS: yes)

 ## counting options
+COUNTOPTIONS: "-O --fraction" # add extra options for the counter (for featureCounts or htseq-count only).
+# featureCounts: '-O' (set allowMultiOverlap to TRUE), '-M' (set countMultiMappingReads to TRUE), '--fraction'.
+# htseq-count: -m <mode> ; --nonunique=<nonunique mode>; ... see https://htseq.readthedocs.io
 ATTRIBUTE: gene_id  # the attribute used in annotation file.
 It's usually "gene_id", but double check that since it may also be "gene", "ID"...
-STRAND: "reverse" # "no", "yes", "reverse".
-For ht-seq counts: For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
+STRAND: reverse # "no", "yes", "reverse".
+For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
 For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
 For stranded=reverse, these rules are reversed.
-FEATURE: transcript # "exon" or "transcript"
+FEATURE: transcript # "exon", "gene", "transcript", ... depending on your GTF file and on the feature you're interested in.
 ```

 For an easy visualisation on a genome browser, BigWig files are generated.
 You can choose if you want to separate forward and reverse reads setting `BWSTRANDED`.